-achievement.10 Districts can contribute to system alignment and instructional coherence^{3,11,12,13,14} and do so through decisions about curriculum and instruction, supporting instructional practice through professional development, evaluating results or otherwise providing a feedback loop between decision-making and instructional practice.2 Thus districts are positioned to influence both school, teaching, and learning contexts, thereby influencing student outcomes.
+achievement.14 Districts can contribute to system alignment and instructional coherence^{3,15,16,17,18} and do so through decisions about curriculum and instruction, supporting instructional practice through professional development, evaluating results or otherwise providing a feedback loop between decision-making and instructional practice.2 Thus districts are positioned to influence school, teaching, and learning contexts, thereby influencing student outcomes.
 When district responsibilities are fragmented, these central leadership roles and responsibilities are weakened.

-Beyond their direct influence on school performance and educational outcomes, districts may also contribute to supportive family and community environments or mitigate challenges in students' family and community environments.
-For example, communityschool partnerships are often found at the district level, and can serve to build the social capital necessary for social and economic growth for both students and communities.15 Additionally, data indicate that urban students, such as those living within City of Wilmington boundaries, experience a great deal of mobility that can create not only stressful home conditions but generate instability in the learning process, which contribute to lower achievement and behavior problems.
-16,17 In the case of the City of Wilmington, shifts between not only schools but districts may mean students and their families are faced with new curriculum, different expectations, and divergent processes/procedures related to success in school.
+Beyond their direct influence on school performance and educational outcomes, districts may also contribute to supportive family and community environments or mitigate challenges in students' families and community environments.
+For example, communityschool partnerships are often found at the district level and can serve to build the social capital necessary for social and economic growth for both students and communities.19 Additionally, data indicate that urban students, such as those living within City of Wilmington boundaries, experience a great deal of mobility that can create not only stressful home conditions but generate instability in the learning process, which contribute to lower achievement and behavior problems.^{20,21} In the case of the City of Wilmington, shifts between not only schools but districts may mean students and their families are faced with new curriculum, different expectations, and divergent processes/procedures related to success in school.
 Steps taken by districts to improve instructional coherence across schools as well as to retain students within districts are likely to minimize negative effects of high levels of student mobility.
 When responsibilities are fragmented, the contribution of districts and their community partners to mitigating the challenges faced by City of Wilmington students in poverty is dispersed and weakened.

 First steps are important but do not complete a journey.
 A more coherent and responsive district governance structure for City of Wilmington schools will enable improvements in citywide student outcomes.
 However, that alone will not be enough to achieve continuous improvement in student learning.
 To make quality education available to all students requires actions that go far beyond an alteration of boundaries among traditional school districts.
-Most of all, the change in boundaries must be accompanied by a new vision, backed by common commitment, on strengthening public education in the City of Wilmington and northern New Castle County-and by extension all of Delaware.
-That vision must focus on all facets of the system, including how vo-tech and charter schools may
+Most of all, the change in boundaries must be accompanied by a new vision, backed by common commitment, on strengthening public education in the City of